Freedom Caucus says ‘no further discussion’ on debt ceiling until Senate passes House GOP bill

 But the two sides have since come together at the negotiating table and are now racing to come to a consensus and walk the U.S. off the edge of the fiscal cliff.

 “I’m not going to accept any work requirements that’s going to impact on the medical health needs of people; I’m not going to accept any work requirements that go much beyond what is already — I voted years ago for the work requirements that exist.
-But, it’s possible there could be a few other, but not anything of any consequence,” he said.
+But it’s possible there could be a few others, but not anything of any consequence,” he said.